s-kngstn/kanye-chatbot/README.md

 - Kanye will greet you by using simple keywords like "hey", "hello", etc. e.g: "Sup Kanye"
 - You can part ways with Kanye by using keywords like "bye", "goodbye", "cya" e.g: "Later Kanye!"
 - Kanye will give you the time by using the keyword "time" e.g: "What time is it Kanye?"
+- Ask Kanye his birthday by using keyword "birthday", "age" e.g: "When is your birthday?"
 - Kanye can tell you your fortune, but using the "fortune" keyword, e.g: "Hey kanye, whats my fortune?"
 - If you'd like to ask Kanye about his now ex-wife Kim Kardashian, use keywords "Kim" or "Kardashian" e.g: "Hows Kim yeezy?"
 - If you'd like Kanye to provide you with some food ideas, simply ask him about "chicken", "rice" or many other key words and he will provide you with a random recipe for the included keyword e.g: "Kanye I want some tacos".
 This is done by using the MealDB API.